DanielMartensson/Camera-Reporter/README.md

 # Camera Reporter

-This projects handels inteligent monitoring.
+This projects handels intelligent monitoring.
 It uses Darknet AI to classify objects from a USB camera picture, or embedded web cam inside a laptop.
 If a object is identified, then this web application and send a mail e.g alarm mail with a message to a specific user.
 Very usefull if you want to have a specific alarm and not just a regular alarm.

+Use this software if you want handel intelligent monitoring for security.

+# Features

+- Mail service
+- Object identification
+- Mobile and tablet suitable
+- Login screen with password requirement
+- Database storage for emails and messages

 # Pictures